celeroon/docker-compose-elastic-stack/README.md

 ## Acknowledgments

-This project includes FortiGate pipeline configurations adapted from the [FortiDragon](https://github.com/enotspe/fortinet-2-elasticsearch/tree/master) project, which is licensed under the Apache License 2.0.
+This project includes FortiGate pipeline configurations (also add_event_ingested) and dashboards for Kibana were adapted from the [FortiDragon](https://github.com/enotspe/fortinet-2-elasticsearch/tree/master) project, which is licensed under the Apache License 2.0.

 # Links